hk-mars/mona-lisp/hacks/scope-and-extent/readme.md

 lexical scope and indefinite extent, but objects that are the values of such bindings may have dynamic extent.

-The declaration is the programmer's gurantee that the program will behave correctly even if certain of the data objects have only dynamic etent rather than the indefinite extent.
+The declaration is the programmer's grantee that the program will behave correctly even if certain of the data objects have only dynamic extent rather than the indefinite extent.

 - Variable bindings that are declared to be special have dynamic scope (indefinite scope and dynamic extent).

-- Bindings of function names esablished by @lables have lexical scope and indefinite extent.
+- Bindings of function names established by @lables have lexical scope and indefinite extent.

 - Bindings of function names for which there is a dynamic-extent declaration also have lexical scope and indefinite extent, but function objects that are the values